sweirich/challenge/debruijn/debruijn1.md

 This entire development is based on a de Bruijn representation of variables.
 What this means is that variables are represented by *indices* that count enclosing binders, i.e. natural numbers.

-For example, consider these data type definitions for the Simply-Typed Lambda Calculus with integer constants.
+For example, consider these datatype definitions for the Simply-Typed Lambda Calculus with integer constants.

 ```haskell